AdguardTeam/AdguardForMac/README.md

 ### How to become a beta tester?

-You can submit an application to participate in AdGuard for Mac beta-testing program.
-All necessary information on this topic can be found in our [Knowledgebase article](https://kb.adguard.com/general/adguard-beta-testing-program#macos).
+You can submit an application to participate in AdGuard for Mac beta testing program.
+All necessary information on this topic can be found on the [dedicated page](https://adguard.com/beta.html).